 Town Of Manitowish Waters

 In 1860, government officials established township boundaries and noticed the valuable timber resources and chain of lakes convenient for floating logs to sawmills.
-By 1884, canoe flotillas looking for timber had established the first white settlements in what is now Manitowish Waters, and in 1887-1888 the dam was built to hold chain waters for logging and river driving.
+By 1884, canoe flotillas looking for timber had established the first pioneer settlements in what is now Manitowish Waters, and in 1887-1888 the first dam was built to hold chain waters for logging and river driving.

-Manitowish Waters made headlines with the Universal Studios production of Public Enemies (released July 1, 2009, starring Johnny Depp) involving historic Little Bohemia Lodge and John Dillinger’s 1934 shoot-out with the FBI.
+Manitowish Waters made headlines with the Universal Studios production of Public Enemies (released July 1, 2009, starring Johnny Depp), involving historic Little Bohemia Lodge and John Dillinger’s 1934 shoot-out with the FBI.

 Today, the Manitowish Waters area is the ideal spot to “get away from it all.”
 Located in Northwestern Vilas County in Wisconsin’s Northwoods, Manitowish Waters is known for its quiet, less stressful surroundings, perfect for a family vacation, reunion, romantic getaway, hunting or fishing excursion, or leisurely day trip.
 With a year-round population of roughly 700, Manitowish Waters sees quite an increase throughout the seasons from a combination of seasonal residents, second home owners and vacationers.